 Hello beautiful. <3 My favorite place happens to be laying in bed next to my boyfriend / fiance / thing and watching Supernatural.

-And the following is the result!
+And the following short story I wrote below is the result!
 Enjoy. =) Comment.
 Etc.

 My Favorite Place Is Supernatural With My Man

-I tried to regulate my breathing as I darted in the front door, tossed my coat aside, kicked off my boots, hopped off my socks, and skipped steps up the stairs.
+I tried to regulate my breathing as I darted in the front door, tossed my coat aside, kicked off my boots, hopped out of my socks, and skipped steps up the stairs.

 I was late.